rsh-e/Parser/README.md

 # Parser

-A programming interface and parser which an execute AQA style Assembly code
+A programming interface and parser which can execute AQA style Assembly code

 # How it works